iansantagata/JAMMS/TRACKER.md

 - Cannot log out of Spotify account within a session, only JAMMS login
 - Rule operators can use nonsensical combinations (e.g. year and contains, artist name and less than, etc)
+- Create smart playlist fails when no matching songs are found

 ### Issues